7 steps for implementing zero trust, with real-life examples Top zero-trust certifications and training courses

 1. Workforce security

-The workforce security pillar centers around the use of security tools such as authentication and access control policies.
+The workforce security pillar centers around the use of security tools, such as authentication and access control policies.
 These tools identify and validate the user attempting to connect to the network before applying access policies that limit access to decrease the attack surface area.

 2. Device security

 Much like workforce security, the primary goal of the device security pillar is identification and authorization when devices attempt to connect to enterprise resources.
-The devices may be user-controlled or completely autonomous, as in the case of IoT devices.
+The devices can be user-controlled or completely autonomous, as in the case of IoT devices.

 3. Workload security